usmcamp0811/dotfiles/packages/blog/Campground/content/post/nixing-your-codebase/index.md

 ### Why Use a Monorepo?

-For the Initech demo, I've opted a monorepo setup, both for convenience and because it offers several benefits for managing multiple small projects.
-Monorepos are especially useful when working with platforms or handling numerous systems, as they facilitate code reuse without the need for frequent updates to lock files.
-While the decision between using a monorepo or polyrepo often depends on specific project needs and personal preference, I've found that monorepos simplify management, particularly in scenarios with multiple systems and smaller projects.
-Something to concisder if a monorepo doesn't make sense for your organization, but you have many different moving pieces and you want to make a versioned release of your platform, you might concider making a flake that is simply an agregator of all your organizations flakes.
-This way you can exactly version how all of the sub projects work together and you can easily do you integration checks in CI.
+For the Initech demo, I've chosen a monorepo setup for its convenience and its numerous benefits in managing multiple small projects.
+Monorepos are particularly advantageous when dealing with platforms or a large number of systems, as they streamline code reuse and eliminate the need for frequent updates to lock files.
+The choice between a monorepo and a polyrepo depends on specific project needs and personal preference.
+However, I've found that monorepos greatly simplify management, especially in scenarios involving multiple systems and smaller projects.

+If a monorepo doesn't suit your organization but you have several interconnected components, consider creating a flake that acts as an aggregator for all your organization's flakes.
+This approach allows you to precisely version the interaction of sub-projects and this easily facilitates integration checks in your CI pipeline with very few commands.

 ### Setting Up `flake.nix`